 Finally, delivery day!
 Our package was loaded onto a delivery vehicle at 4:41AM and dropped off by noon.

-Notice how this package took almost as long to travel from Richmond to Vancouver as it did to travel all the way from Louisville to Richmond?
-This is a great illustration of how the last mile challenge affects e-commerce and supply chains.
+Notice how this package took almost as long to travel from Richmond to Vancouver, right next door, as it did to travel most of the way across the continent from Louisville to Richmond?
+This is a great illustration of how the challenges of local delivery affect e-commerce and supply chains.
 A high-tech network of fulfillment centers close to major transport hubs makes it easy to move packages over long distances.
 For example, UPS has its own airline, and its Worldport facility handles two million packages a day!
-But a delivery truck can only carry a few dozen packages.
-With each one being dropped off at a different address, delivery routes can be long and complex.
+But a local delivery truck can only carry a few dozen packages.
+With each one being dropped off at a different address, last-mile delivery routes can be long and complex.
 That means a lot of opportunities for delay.

 Common reasons for delivery delays